 The Air France – KLM Lounge is open daily from 8:30 am until 9:30 pm.

-According to Priority Pass website, only travelers departing from Terminal 5 can access the lounge.
+According to the Priority Pass website, only travelers departing from Terminal 5 can access the lounge.
 I tried my luck with my American Airlines ticket, which will actually depart from Terminal 3.
 Since American Airlines also has flights departing from this Terminal the agent seemed to be ok with it and let me enjoy the lounge after signing the slip for Priority Pass.
 Maybe the First Class ticket made a difference as well.

 You can try your luck, but be warned if they deny access to the lounge.
-For lounge access rules you can also check Air France website.
+For lounge access rules you can also check the Air France website.

 Inside you have quite a lot of seating possibilities all along a glass front to have a good look at the Tarmac.
 The amenities like newspapers, magazines, snacks, and drinks are located on your right-hand side after you enter.
 If you look for some desks to work and set up your laptop nicely, make a right turn after you enter the lounge.

 Due to the time I had to waste at the security checkpoint, I didn’t have a lot of time to actually enjoy the lounge and relax.
 I grabbed some snacks and something to drink.
-Service was pretty slow during my visit.
+The service was pretty slow during my visit.
 Only one staff member at the check-in counter and the other one was restocking the snacks and drinks.
 There were a couple of uncleaned tables.
 Everything is self-service.